 - Preserve suspect specimen(s) immediately after collection to ensure sample integrity.
-Samples, placed into a sealable plastic bag with a small amount of water, may be temporarily stored in the refrigerator (1 to 5 days). - Either 95% regular ethanol or 99% isopropyl alcohol should be used and DO NOT use denatured ethanol.
-Add enough preservative so that specimen(s) and/or associated substrate are completely submerged in the sample container. - If preservative is not available freezing is an acceptable method of preserving adult mussel specimens.
+Place in a sample jar or vial and if possible avoid using a plastic bag for samples with shells (to avoid damage). - Either 95% regular ethanol or 99% isopropyl alcohol should be used and DO NOT use denatured ethanol.
+Add enough preservative so that specimen(s) and/or associated substrate are completely submerged in the sample container.
+Do not add a buffer to plant or animal samples that are not plankton tows. - If preservative is not available freezing is an acceptable method of preserving adult mussel specimens.
 See Appendix G instruction on labeling and shipping of samples.